LinkNinja/RogueliteCoopPrototype/README.md

 ---

 ## 📓 Devlogs
-Devlogs documenting progress, decisions, and technical challenges can be found in the `/Devlogs` folder (or DEVLOG.md if you prefer a single file).
+Devlogs documenting progress, decisions, and technical challenges can be found in the `/Devlogs` folder.

 ---